DidierSpaier/absm/README.md

 menu.

-The snapshots can be created on demand running the script on the command line, or by another script running it to create snapshots upon events like after booting or before a package update, or periodically through a cron job.
+The snapshots can be created on demand running the script on the command line, or by another script (that you will need to write) running `absm c` to create snapshots unattended upon events like after booting or before a package update, or periodically through a cron job.

 WARNING AND LIMITATIONS